 So for example, if we look at something as simple as a fire, which families, friends and communities have gathered around for 1000’s of years, we see how different cultures have responded to the fire, in colder countries the fire has been taken indoors, in warmer countries the fire has been taken outdoors.

 In South Africa, at Scotty’s home, where we enjoyed 2 weeks of our holiday in their guest cottage and I was introduced to ‘Scotty’s Boma’.
 He built it out of Gum Tree timber, and in the centre of the boma, he has a fire pit, around which he and his family and guests congregate.
 It’s sheltered from the wind and feels private because of the tree overshadowing the Boma above.

 Inside the Boma, you are protected from the wind although the rough-hewn timber logs leak enough air to feel open and protected.
 It has a sandy floor, – most probably Umgeni Sand from the Umgeni River in Durban.

 Needless today I was impressed and almost immediately made up my mind that I wanted one, not only because I love talking with my friends and family, but also because I believe the most interesting homes support a variety of activities and environments which should all work towards enhancing and developing strong relationships.

 Scotty’s Boma – December 2015

-Here is another link which shows how you can build a Fire Pit.
-As for me I love the idea of enclosing the fire pit in a Boma.
-I have found a suitable location underneath the mango tree which make good use of our rear garden, but remains close enough to the house to be easily accessable.
+I love the idea of enclosing the fire pit in a Boma.
+I have found a suitable location underneath the mango tree which make good use of our rear garden but remains close enough to the house to be easily accessible.